-Open Call #3.1 will fund €60,000 per entity.
+Open Call #2 will only accept consortiums of 2-4 entities and will fund each entity with a maximum of ε 60K (see below).
 The applicable funding rate for every project will be 60% of the eligible costs for profit making entities, or 100% for non-profit or academic organisations.
+An estimated number of 16 consortia will be funded up to the total of the available budget of 2,880,000 ε .

-Therefore, the open call 3.1 will provide a maximum of €60,000 grant (total cost of maximum 100K).
-Funds will be disbursed based upon the successful delivery and approval by the CIRCULOOS project, of the submitted technical and business reports and demonstrators, along the 9-month implementation program, scheduled to launch with the contract signature of the winning consortia.
+Therefore, the open call will provide a maximum of €240,000 (total lump sum) grant (total cost of maximum 400K).
+Funds will be disbursed based upon the successful delivery and approval by the CIRCULOOS project, of the submitted technical and business reports and demonstrators, along the 9-12-month implementation program, scheduled to launch with the contract signature of the winning consortia.

-An estimated number of 6 entities will be funded up to the total of the available budget of 360k€.
+An estimated number of 6 consortia will be funded up to the total of the available budget of 360k€.